flauberjp/CatalogApp/README.md

 * static\styles.css: custom mstyle sheet; and
 * templates\catalog: folder containing various Jinja templates used to render this app.
+* requirements.txt: Python packages list used by this project, generated using pip (command: pip freeze > requirements.txt)

+And users wanting to run your project would simply run pip install -r requirements.txt to install all dependencies.

 ## References
 1. Using PostgreSQL through SQLAlchemy.
 URL: < https://www.compose.com/articles/using-postgresql-through-sqlalchemy/ >.
 Accessed by: Mar, 27th, 2019.